DS-100/textbook/_sources/preface.md

 do not need to contact us for permission unless you’re reproducing a significant portion of the code.
 For example, writing a program that uses several chunks of code from this book does not require permission.
-Selling or distributing examples from O’Reilly books does require permission.
+Selling or distributing examples from O'Reilly books does require permission.
 Answering a question by citing this book and quoting example code does not require permission.
-Incorporating a significant amount of example code from this book into your product’s documentation does require permission.
+Incorporating a significant amount of example code from this book into your product's documentation does require permission.

 We appreciate attribution.
 An attribution usually includes the title, author, publisher, and ISBN.
 For example: "Learning